-Where Ochoco St crosses Johnson Creek, viewing areas should be included at the bridge and green street design should incorporate, to the extent possible, native vegetation that is also appropriate to the riparian area along the creek.
+Where Ochoco crosses Johnson Creek, viewing areas should be included at the bridge and green street design should incorporate, to the extent possible, native vegetation that is also appropriate to the riparian area along the creek.

-• Main Street: The Plan provides a cross section, shown in Figures 10, 11, 12, 13, and 14, for a separated 12-14 ft wide multi-use path.
-In addition, the Plan also recommends an improved pedestrian path under the Springwater Trail at Main St, connecting pedestrians and bicyclists to the LRT station.
-The Plan provides for minimum 8 ft wide sidewalks along Main St with special paving, wayfinding signage and public art.
+• Main Street: The Plan maintains the TSAP cross section (Figures 15 and 16, page 23 of the TSAP) for a separated 12'-14' wide multi-use path all along Main Street.
+In addition, the Plan also recommends an improved pedestrian path under the Springwater Trail at Main Street, connecting pedestrians and bicyclists to the LRT station.
+The TSAP notes minimum 8' wide sidewalks along Main Street with special paving, wayfinding signage and public art.